• Visit World Heritage Sites in Kathmandu.

 Prices & Dates

-- Necessary paper work and permits (TIMS/ Everest National Park permits)
+• All necessary paper work and permit (TIMS/ Everest National Park permit)

 Hotels in Kathmandu